George Tiller: Protests by Operation Rescue

 The group known as Operation Rescue held an event called "The Summer of Mercy" in July and August 1991, focusing on Tiller's clinic but also protesting other abortion providers in Wichita.
 In 1999, a branch that split from the main Operation Rescue group moved from California to Kansas specifically to focus on Tiller.

-Assassination attempt by Shelley Shannon
+Murder attempt by Shelley Shannon

 On August 19, 1993, anti-abortion extremist Shelley Shannon shot Tiller five times, while he was in his car.
 He returned to work the next day.

 At the time she attacked Tiller, Shannon had been an anti-abortion extremist for five years and had written letters of support to the convicted murderer Michael Griffin, who had murdered Dr. David Gunn.
-She called him "a hero."
+She called him "a hero".
 At her trial in state court, Shannon testified that there was nothing wrong with trying to kill Tiller.
 The jury convicted Shannon of attempted murder, and she was sentenced to 11 years in prison.
 The following year, Shannon was sentenced to an additional 20 years in prison on charges of arson, interference with commerce by force and interstate travel in aid of racketeering in connection to her participation in several fires and acid attacks on abortion clinics.